mratsim/Arraymancer/README.md

 The library is inspired by Numpy and PyTorch and targets the following use-cases:
   - N-dimensional arrays (tensors) for numerical computing
-  - machine learning algorithms (~Scikit-learn, like least squares solvers, PCA and dimensionality reduction, classifiers, regressors and clustering algorithms, cross-validation).
-(Note that dataframes are not supported)
+  - machine learning algorithms (as in Scikit-learn: least squares solvers, PCA and dimensionality reduction, classifiers, regressors and clustering algorithms, cross-validation).
   - deep learning

 The ndarray component can be used without the machine learning and deep learning component.
-It can also use Cuda and OpenCL backend.
+It can also use the OpenMP, Cuda or OpenCL backends.

 Note: While Nim is compiled and does not offer an interactive REPL yet (like Jupyter), it allows much faster prototyping than C++ due to extremely fast compilation times.
 Arraymancer compiles in about 5 seconds on my dual-core MacBook.